jarenbraza/webgame-project/README.md

 # Webgame Project
-A simple webgame created from HTML5, CSS, JS
+A web-based version of the classic Bomberman.
+Implemented using HTML5, CSS, and JavaScript.

-Niko Niko Ni~ck
+The game is displayed using a single HTML5 Canvas element.